section-engineering-education/engineering-education/content/articles/understanding-polymorphism-abstract-classes-using-c-/index.md

+### Introduction

-According to [Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/object-oriented/polymorphism), **Polymorphism** is often referred to as the third pillar of object-oriented programming after encapsulation and inheritance. *Polymorphism* is a Greek word that means "many-shaped".
-At run time, objects of a derived class may be treated as objects of a base class in places such as method parameters and collections or arrays.
-When this polymorphism occurs, the object's declared type is no longer identical to its run-time type.
+According to [Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/object-oriented/polymorphism) **Polymorphism** is one of the main concepts in object-oriented programming, after encapsulation and inheritance. *Polymorphism* is a Greek word that means "many-shaped".
+In any program, objects of a derived class can be used as objects of a base class using functions parameters and collections or arrays.

 **Polymorphism** is a very helpful concept when it comes to a single abstract idea used in different ways and shapes.
 With polymorphism, you can define a single abstract class and reshape it in different ways to suit your methods & ideas.